Vincent C. Gray: Second Council tenure

 In February 2016, Gray announced he was running to represent Ward 7 on the Council.
-Gray said he was running because accomplishments in Ward 7 were slowing or stalling.
+Gray said he was running because accomplishments in Ward 7 were slowed or stalling, in particular the need to expand access to affordable, high-quality healthcare and build a new hospital to serve residents on the East End of the city.
 Incumbent Councilmember Yvette Alexander said Gray was running for the seat just to set up for a mayoral candidacy in 2018.
-On June 14, Gray defeated the incumbent and former protege Alexander in the Democratic primary.
-Gray was sworn into office for a four-year term at noon on January 2, 2017.
+On June 14, Gray defeated Alexander, his former protege, in the Democratic primary.
+Gray was sworn into office for a four-year term on January 2, 2017.

+Gray successfully ran for re-election in 2020.
+In December 2021, Gray suffered a stroke, but returned to the Council in January 2022.
+In December 2023, Gray announced that he would not seek a third term.
+In October 2024, Gray announced that he had been diagnosed with early-stage dementia and would not participate in council votes for the rest of the term.

 Electoral history

 Personal life

 Gray has two children, Jonice Gray Tucker, and Vincent Carlos Gray, and two grandchildren, Austin Gray Tucker and Jillian Gray Tucker.
 In 2012, it was revealed that Gray had passed dozens of Verizon Center tickets to his children.
 The Sky Suite tickets were freely provided to the Mayor's office, while Gray defended his children as "ambassadors" of the District; the widower’s daughter was designated First Lady of the city.

-Gray's first wife Loretta died in July 1998.
+Gray's first wife Loretta died in July 1998 of cancer.
 In 2018, he announced his marriage to longtime partner Dawn Kum.

 Gray lives in the Hillcrest neighborhood of Ward 7.
 He is Catholic.

+Health

+Since 2021, Gray has suffered multiple strokes, and he was subsequently diagnosed with dementia.
+In 2024, his children filed a petition asking for a conservatorship to manage his affairs, alleging that he had experienced a total of four strokes and accusing his second wife, Dawn Kum, of not devoting adequate resource to his care.
+Gray's spokesman, Chuck Thies, disputed this, saying that he had had two strokes instead of four, and that he had been receiving sufficient care.
+Gray was later placed under a conservatorship.